Transect (urban): History

-Breakdown of the Transect
+Breakdown of the transect

 A major feature of transect planning is that it incorporates a variety of residential and commercial spaces into a single neighborhood.
 A typical neighborhood would consist of a light commercial area with a bank, general store, pub, coffee shop, and apartments.
 Moving outwards from the center, residential density would gradually decrease starting with apartments to townhouses to fully detached houses.
 The central area would be a focus of transit and ideally be within walking distance from any point in the neighborhood.

 The Transect has six zones, moving from rural to urban.
 It begins with two that are entirely rural in character: Rural preserve (protected areas in perpetuity); and Rural reserve (areas of high environmental or scenic quality that are not currently preserved, but perhaps should be).
 The transition zone between countryside and town is called the Edge, which encompasses the most rural part of the neighborhood, and the countryside just beyond.
 The Edge is primarily single family homes.
 Although Edge is the most purely residential zone, it can have some mixed-use, such as civic buildings (schools are particularly appropriate for the Edge).
 Next is General, the largest zone in most neighborhoods.
 General is primarily residential, but more urban in character (somewhat higher density with a mix of housing types and a slightly greater mix of uses allowed).
 At the urban end of the spectrum are two zones which are primarily mixed use: Center (this can be a small neighborhood center or a larger town center, the latter serving more than one neighborhood); and Core (serving the region — typically a central business district).
 Core is the most urban zone.

 The character—from rural to highly urban—of each of the zones in the transect continuum is made up not only of the land uses and activities that take place in that zone, but the degree of development and the typology of that development.
 In contrast to conventional 20th-century zoning, which was for the most part concerned with land uses and activities and largely ignored issues of typology and community form (also known as urban form), transect-based zoning codes take up the issue of development typology as a principal concern.

-Potentials in Implementation
+Potentials

 The potential of the transect as an urban planning tool lies in: